Exercise must be an essential part of every child’s life.

 - Increasing the chances of living longer.

-- Helping increase their creative development.
+- Helping increase a child’s creative development.

 - Teaching problem-solving skills.

-- Aiding in motor-skill development.
+- Aiding in motor skill development.

 - Encouraging family involvement.